DavideNapolitano/BONES/README.md

 Currently BONES support Tensorflow and PyTorch for Tabular data and only PyTorch for Image Data.

-To Install all dependencies run
+To Install all dependencies for tabular experiments, run:
 ```
 pip install requirements_tabular.txt
 ```
+To Install all dependencies for image experiments, run:
 ```
 pip install requirements_image.txt
 ```